OVPR Guidance for the Government Shutdown

 Where can I get additional information?

-If you have any questions or concerns about a potential government shutdown, please contact your local research administrator or your project representative within the Office of Research and Sponsored Projects.
+If you have any questions or concerns about the government shutdown, please contact your local research administrator or your project representative within the Office of Research and Sponsored Projects.

-The American Council on Education also developed a webpage with more details about the implications of a government shutdown on higher education.
+The American Council on Education has developed a webpage with more details about the implications of the government shutdown on higher education.
+The Council on Government Relations is also closely tracking research policy impacts and updating this webpage.